 What Is The Honey Flow?

-So, the honey flow is less about honey actually flowing and more about bees having ready access to nectar that will support them creating huge volumes of honey.
+So, the honey flow is less about honey actually flowing and more about bees having the opportunity to collect nectar to support them creating their honey.

 Let’s make that a little more formal:

-The honey flow occurs when one or more major sources of nectar are available, along with suitable weather, to allow bees to forage for nectar in abundance.
+The honey flow occurs when one or more abundant sources of nectar are available, along with suitable weather, allowing bees to forage for that nectar.

 When Does The Honey Flow Occur?